CBraeuninger/advanced_lane_finding/writeup.md

 Package: `hls_select`
 Function: `saturation_select`

-The function `saturation_select` takes an image, transforms it to HLS color space and then applies an upper and lower threshold to the s-channel (saturation channel) to generate a binary image.
-A second threshold is then applied to the l-channel (lightness channel) in order to set pixels that are not bright enough to zero.
+The function `saturation_select` takes an image, transforms it to HLS color space and then applies an upper and lower threshold to the S-channel (saturation channel) to generate a binary image.
+A second threshold is then applied to the L-channel (lightness channel) in order to set pixels that are not bright enough to zero.
 This will single out the lane lines since they have higher saturation and lightness values than other parts of the image.

 <figure class="image">
 	<img src="output_images/hls/test1-undist-hls.jpg" alt="HLS threshold 	binary image" width="500"/>